 Our material originates from the study Quality and Costs of Primary Care in Europe (QUALICOPC) [11].
-A set of four questionnaires was developed by the QUALICOPC Partner Consortium, led by the Netherlands Institute for Health Services Research.
+A set of four questionnaires was developed by the OUALICOPC Partner Consortium, Netherlands Institute for Health Services Research.
 The construction of the questionnaires, as well as a detailed account of their contents, is extensively described elsewhere [12], as are the details concerning the implementation of the QUALICOPC study [11].
 The development of the questionnaires was based on existing, validated questionnaires.
 Participating GPs completed a questionnaire reporting information about their individual practices.